-The MSSC and all of the documents referenced above, together with any other agreements with Fannie Mae that provide for additional obligations to Fannie Mae, such as commitments, master agreements, technology agreements, and collateral agreements, are together referred to as the “Lender Contract” and form a single, integrated contract.
+The MSSC and all of the documents referenced above, together with any other agreements with Fannie Mae that provide for additional obligations to Fannie Mae, such as commitments, variances, special requirements, technology agreements, and collateral agreements, are together referred to as the “Lender Contract” and form a single, integrated contract.

 A servicer or seller/servicer’s benefits and obligations to service loans under the Lender Contract are integrated and cannot be separated from the seller’s or seller/servicer’s benefits and obligations to sell loans under the Lender Contract.

 Fannie Mae relies on this integration and non-divisibility in entering into, and continuing to be bound by, the Lender Contract and in consenting to a servicing transfer.

 All of Fannie Mae’s communications (Guides, Manuals, Announcements, Lender Letters, Release Notes, and Notices and directives) are incorporated into the Guides by reference, and are effective on the dates specified in such documents.
 Certain information and requirements posted on Fannie Mae's website are also incorporated by reference into the Guides.

 Fannie Mae transmits communications to sellers, servicers and seller/servicers by posting them on Fannie Mae’s corporate website (or other websites as Fannie Mae may establish in the future).
 Fannie Mae also publishes some communications (for convenience) via AllRegs.

 The following table describes some general contract terms.